rasquith/choroshape/README.md

 ## Synopsis

  This package creates county-level choropleth maps for demographic datasets.
+See examples.

 ## Contributors